 We have lost this over the years for various reasons.
 Electronics have shrunk so filling up a whole wall with a stereo seems unnecessary at best.
 Device manufacturers like Sonos have engineered a very small black box to sound really big (it’s quite impressive actually).
 And, probably most notable, we’ve culturally made music listening a very personal endeavor kept inside earbuds and curated on our phones.

 Now, there has been a resurgence of vinyl and that has forced people to rediscover the allure of turntables and speakers and then learn how to fit these physical things into their digital lives.
-I think this is a good trend, but I’m less interested in the revival of these technology and more interested in the anachronism of the furniture they used to inhabit.
+I think this is a good trend, but I’m less interested in the revival of these technologies and more interested in the anachronism of the furniture they used to inhabit.
 Making music a physical focal point of a living space.

 This got me thinking.